reactivedroid/TvFlix/README.md

 2. Favorites
 3. All Shows

-This app is under heavy development. :construction_worker: :hammer_and_wrench:
+This app is under development. :construction_worker: :hammer_and_wrench:

 *Note: TvFlix is an unofficial app built only for learning and sharing the latest concepts with #AndroidDevs*